Emmanuel913-sketch/Data/README.md

-# Project XYZ
+# Project Business Bank Churners - Data

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
+**Project Business Bank Churners - Data** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
 The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+* The data is a bank Churners - The bank is disturbed with more and more customers leaving their credit card services.

 ## Business Requirements
-* Describe your business requirements
+* A manager at the bank is disturbed with more and more customers leaving their credit card services.
+They would really appreciate if one could predict for them who is gonna get churned so they can proactively go to the customer to provide them better services and turn customers' decisions in the opposite direction.

 ## Hypothesis and how to validate?